-In 2024, we will be offering a new service: trading post pre-order.
+In 2025, we will again be offering trading post pre-order.
 Prior to summer camp, Scouts and their families will have the opportunity to order from a limited trading post catalog prior to Summer Camp.
 Items ordered will be available to the Scout on Arrival Day.
 Products in the catalog will include Camp Apparel, slushie mugs, and punch cards for treats at the trading post.
 Each order will be bagged and waiting with your Troop's camp T-shirts & wristbands when the Scoutmaster handles Troop check-in.
 The Catalog will not encompass all of the products available in the Trading Post at camp.